gcovr/gcovr/doc/source/guide.rst

 - :option:`gcovr --json-summary`
 - :option:`gcovr --coveralls`

-Note that --html-details overrides any value of --html if it is present.
+Note that :option:`--html-details<gcovr --html-details>` overrides any value of :option:`--html<gcovr --html>` if it is present.

 .. _combining_tracefiles:

 Combining Tracefiles
 ~~~~~~~~~~~~~~~~~~~~

-You can merge coverage data from multiple runs with :option:`gcovr --add-tracefile`.
+You can merge coverage data from multiple runs with
+:option:`-a/--add-tracefile<gcovr --add-tracefile>`.

 For each run, generate :ref:`JSON output <json_output>`: